ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ### Organisation of Terraform Code

-The Terraform code for the Sample Application is organised into three main directories: `create-backend`, `create-ecr` and `main-infrastructure`.
+The Terraform code for the Sample Application is organised into 2 main directories: `dev` and `prod`.

+The `dev` directory contains the Terraform code that is used to provision the development environment of the Sample Application, while the `prod` directory contains the Terraform code that is used to provision the production environment of the Sample Application.

+Within both directories, the Terraform code is further organised into subdirectories that represent the different components of the Sample Application: `create-backend`, `create-ecr`, and `main-infrastructure`.

 The `create-backend` directory contains the Terraform code that is used to provision the S3 bucket and DynamoDB table that is used to store the Terraform state and lock the state respectively.